-The security of the virtual computers that you launch is your responsibility.
+The security of the resources that you start is your responsibility.
 With this software you are able to create insecure configurations that will be hacked, with no hope of recovering.
 This can put all of us at risk.
 The highest risk that you will encounter is to expose your computers to the Internet.
 Beware of the dangers associated with doing so!